anyscale/madewithml.github.io/docs/courses/mlops/testing.md

     </pre>

-And we can convert these behavioral tests into systematic parameterized tests:
+And we can convert these tests into systematic parameterized tests:

 ```bash
 mkdir tests/model